Bogdan-Lyashenko/Under-the-hood-ReactJS/stack/book/Part-2.md

 ### One more transaction

 This time it’s `ReactReconcileTransaction`.
-As you already know, the major thing what is interesting for us is transaction wrappers.
+As you already know, the major thing that is interesting to us is transaction wrappers.
 There are three wrappers:

 ```javascript
 //\src\renderers\dom\client\ReactReconcileTransaction.js#89